wifi1999/KusiBooking/README.md

 ## Project Structure

 ### Backend
-The backend is powered by Node.js and Express.js for efficient routing.
-MongoDB serves as the database, managed efficiently with Moogoose.
-It facilitate user authentication, hotel/room selection, filtering, and reservation handling.
-Additionally, JsonWebToken API is intergrated for building a secure authentication and authorization system
+The backend, powered by Node.js and Express.js, handles efficient routing.
+MongoDB, managed with Mongoose, facilitates user authentication, hotel/room selection, filtering, and reservation handling.
+Integration of JsonWebToken API ensures a secure authentication and authorization system.

 ### Frontend
 The frontend is powered by React.js to deliver responsive pages.
 The Context API is utilized for persistent user and reservation states across multiple pages.